dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ```

 {{% notice "note" %}}
-Since v21.07, the `export` API is asynchronous: instead of returning the requested data,
+Since v21.03, the `export` and `backup` APIs are asynchronous: instead of returning the requested data,
-it will queue the export task and return a `taskId` immediately.
+they queue the task and return a `taskId` immediately.
 Dgraph has a worker thread that runs these tasks in the background one at a time.
 {{% /notice %}}